Dryzhakovv/Dryzhakovv/README.md

 };
 ```

+###

+<h3 align="left">👩‍💻 About me</h3>

+###

+<p align="left">I am Self-taught frontend developer.
+I started in 2k17 and for current moment i am working in VK.
+I've been learning frontend almost for 4 years!
+But now I've decided to start machine learning!<br><br>- 🔭 So that is why now i'am focues on math,python and other ML staff.<br>- 📚 Also I help students in the university with their code, cause i'm a teaching assistant at MIPT!</p>

 * 🌍  CurrentlyI'm based in Rostov-on-Don
 * ✉️  You can contact me at [https://t.me/dryzhakovv](mailto:https://t.me/dryzhakovv)
 * 🧠  I'm learning Mobx and some math for ML